laristra/documentation/documentation_c.md

 # How to
-How to use GitHub, Travis CI, CodeCov, SonarQube, and Doxygen with [c repository](https://github.com/laurelmcintyre/c) as example -- refer to [documentation_python.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/instructions_python.md) for more detailed instructions
+How to use GitHub, Travis CI, CodeCov, SonarQube, and Doxygen with [c repository](https://github.com/laurelmcintyre/c) and [c-makefile repo](https://github.com/laurelmcintyre/c-makefile) as example -- refer to [documentation_python.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/instructions_python.md) for more detailed instructions

 1. Create new Github repo
     * Go to [the Github website](github.com/join) and add a new repo--give it a name and initialize it with a README file.